oroinc/documentation/user_guide/filters.rst

    Creating and managing Segment is very similar to creating and managing a :ref:`marketing list <user-guide-marketing-lists-create>`.
-The only difference is that there are no limitations for the columns (i.e. at least one column must be specified but it can use any field of the entity)
+The only difference is that there are no limitations for the columns (any field can be used for the column).